-In order for your domain name (“example.com”) or subdomain (“something.example.com) to “work” it is necessary that you tell it where to go to find the content such as a website.
+In order for your domain name (“example.com”) or subdomain (“something.example.com) to function it is necessary that you tell it where to go to find the content.

 If you are using Gandi’s Live DNS, and if your domain is at Gandi, you can manage your DNS records from our interface.

 Otherwise, you will need to contact your nameserver provider (which is frequently your web host), and modify your records on their interface.

 If you are using our LiveDNS, and if the record is new (it does not replace an old one on the same name) the change will be made in real time in our zone.
 You may need to wait a couple of hours, however, for the changes to be seen all over the internet, especially if you are replacing an existing record with a different value.